steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

     </configuration>

-Often the different public cloud swift infrastructures exhibit different behaviors -authentication and throttling in particular.
+1. Often the different public cloud swift infrastructures exhibit different behaviors -authentication and throttling in particular.
 We recommand that testers create accounts on as many of these providers as possible -and test aainst each of them.
+1. They can be slow, especially remotely.
+Remote links are also the most likely to make eventual-consistency behaviors visible, which is a mixed benefit.

 ## Testing a new filesystem

 The core part of supporting a new FileSystem for the contract tests is adding a new contract class, then creating a new non-abstract test class for every test suite that you wish to test.

-1. Do not try and add these tests into Hadoop itself -they won't be added to the soruce tree.
-The tests must live with your own filesystem class.
+1. Do not try and add these tests into Hadoop itself -they won't be added to the soutce tree.
+The tests must live with your own filesystem source.
-1. Create a package in your own test source tree (usually)under `contract`, for the files and tests.
+1. Create a package in your own test source tree (usually) under `contract`, for the files and tests.
-2. Subclass `AbstractFSContract` for your own contract implementation.
+1. Subclass `AbstractFSContract` for your own contract implementation.
-3. For every test suite you plan to support create a non-abstract subclass -with the name starting with `Test` and the name of the filesystem.
+1. For every test suite you plan to support create a non-abstract subclass -with the name starting with `Test` and the name of the filesystem.
   Example: `TestHDFSRenameContract`.
-4. These non-abstract classes must implement the abstract method `createContract()`.
+1. These non-abstract classes must implement the abstract method `createContract()`.
-4. Identify and ocument any filesystem bindings that must be defined in an `src/test/resources/contract/contract-test-options.xml` file of the filesystem class in development.
-The hadoop-common contract-test-options file cannot be used as it will not be found.
+1. Identify and document any filesystem bindings that must be defined in a `src/test/resources/ntract-test-options.xml` file of the specific project.
-5. Run the tests until they work.
+1. Run the tests until they work.

 As an example, here is the implementation of the test of the `create()` tests for the local filesystem.